 If you want to avoid awkward silence, create a list of topics.
 However, don't script your conversation; your list of topics should be more like cues of what to say so you avoid the dreaded "um" or worse, the long, empty pauses.
 The following is a sample list of topics you can use to fill in any empty places in your conversation:

 - Discuss favorite television shows

 - Fantasy vacation spot

 - Fantasy date

 - Personal and professional goals

 - Talk music, past, present and future

-- Talk favorite foods, movies, places to visit
+- Talk favorite foods, movies and places to visit

-If you do call someone and you don't have a better reason than you just wanted to hear his or her voice, consider being honest.
+If you do call a girl or guy you like, and you don't have a better reason than you just wanted to hear his or her voice, consider being honest.
 It may open up a completely new avenue of conversation for the two of you.
 Ultimately, when you are stuck for something to say on the phone, consider just listening.
 One of the best things you can do for a person that you like is to listen.